joomla/joomla-cms/README.md

 ### Run tests

 To run the tests please execute the following commands.
-We are usin [Robo.li](http://robo.li/) to execute the tests.
+We are using [Robo.li](http://robo.li/) to execute the tests.

 #### To execute all the test features you should use.